btassone/ld-iet/README.md

 bower install

+tsd install (located under node_modules/.bin for local copy)

-Those 3 commands should take care of all the package installation.
+Those 4 commands should take care of all the package installation.
 Currently you must have both npm and bower installed.
 Looking into using a local copy of bower and making this a 1 command install if I can.
 For right now this should work fine however.

 For running the watcher use
 Windows: npm run dev-win